Streaming TV might sound better than ever as cable bills approach the $200-a-month mark, but would-be cord-cutters still need to be careful.

 - DirecTV Now: At $50, it is pricier but includes HBO, which normally costs $15 per month.
 Another plus: Its remote control may be the most like a cable remote, unlike Hulu.
 It has a wide variety of channels, but you won’t get HGTV or Scripps Networks/Discovery shows, which is a dealbreaker for some people.

-- PlayStation VUE: $45, but no MTV, Lifetime or Nickelodeon for the kids.
+- PlayStation VUE: As of July 1, 2019, the price has gone up to $50 a month.
+No MTV, Lifetime or Nickelodeon for the kids.
 You do not need to own a PlayStation, but it helps.

 - YouTube TV: $50, but no A&E, Comedy Central, Lifetime or Nick.
 Very simple to use, however, since we are all familiar with YouTube.